top of page

 Vitamin K comes in multiple forms.
 There are three main ones.
 K1 is found in plant foods, such as leafy green vegetables.
 K2 (MK-7) is found in fermented foods such as tempeh and natto.
 K2 (MK-4) is found in animal products such as grass-fed butter and ghee, wild-caught fish eggs, organ meats, bone marrow, grass-fed raw hard cheeses, and egg yolks.

-If you are taking blood-thinning medication, talk to your doctor before increasing the amount of vitamin K in your diet or taking a supplement.
+If you are taking blood-thinning medication, talk to your doctor before increasing the amount of vitamin K in your diet.

-Certain medications, such as cholesterol (statins and bile acid sequestrants) and lubricant laxatives, can cause lower levels of vitamin K, so make sure to eat some extra vitamin K rich foods if you are taking those.
+Certain medications, such as cholesterol (statins and bile acid sequestrants) and lubricant laxatives, can lower vitamin K levels, so if you are taking them, make sure to eat extra vitamin K-rich foods.

 • Good mineral water, such as Gerolsteiner.